 What days and times is Candidate Training offered?

-How much time is required in the Candidate Program?
+How much time is required in the Basic Patroller Training Program?

 Ski Patrol can be a very rewarding and exciting experience.
 Through this training you will gain self confidence, knowledge, and important skills that will help you on and off the hill.
 Responding to emergency situations isn't something most people do or plan on doing, but responding and managing emergency situations is part of what we do.....and with the training we provide.....you will be ready to handle them with confidence.

 There is no better feeling in the world to know that you were the one that made a positive difference someone's life.